akthammomani/US-Drivers-Segmentation-KMeans-Clustering-Tableau/README.md

 # Project:
-# Reducing Traffic Mortality in the USA using K-means Clustering Powered by Tableau
+# Reducing Traffic Mortality in the USA using K-Means Clustering Powered by Tableau

 How can we find a good stratgey for reducing traffic-related deaths?